alireza1377/fitness-platform-docs/MVP/Core Domain/contents.md

 # Purpose

-Represents reusable digital content used throughout the platform.

-Content is independent from programs and can be referenced by multiple Program Items.
+Represents reusable content that can be attached to one or more Program Items.

-The Content Engine supports educational materials, multimedia, AI-generated resources, and future content types.
+Content may be a video, article, recipe, PDF, or any educational resource.

 ---